-- Make sure your doctor knows if you are breastfeeding or if you have a blood problem such as anemia, bleeding problems, heart disease, heart rhythm problems, low potassium or magnesium levels in your blood, fluid problems (edema), or problems when you take lactose.
+- Tell your doctor if you are breastfeeding, or if you have a blood disorder such as anemia, bleeding problems, heart disease, heart rhythm problems, low potassium or magnesium levels in your blood, problems with fluid retention (edema), or if you are lactose intolerant.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Change in how much or how often you urinate

 - Chest pain, trouble breathing, fast, pounding, or uneven heartbeat